 Category Product carbon footprint Scope 3 3.2 Capital goods N/a Emissions from capital goods were considered as part of setting boundaries for inclusion in our Total Carbon Footprint.
 For those within our supply chain, the factors that we extract from the LCA database within Simapro for raw materials and packaging includes these emissions, although we do not separate these out in our reporting.
 The only exclusion from our footprint is that associated with our capital goods at our own factories are excluded.
 We determined that they were not significant on the basis of a qualitative assessment.
 The overall level of emissions (Scope 1 and 2) associated with our manufacturing sites is a very low part of our total Carbon Footprint (1%).
 The annual contribution of new capital equipment associated with this aspect would also be expected to be very small, and therefore has been excluded from the scope on the basis of materiality.
-3.3 Fuel and energy-related activities Immaterial Following a materiality assessment in 2024, emissions associated with category 3.3. were determined as an immaterial (<1%) contribution to Reckitt's footprint and have been excluded on this basis.
-3.7 Employee commuting Immaterial Following a materiality assessment in 2024, emissions associated with category 3.7. were determined as an immaterial (<1%) contribution to Reckitt's footprint and have been excluded on this basis.
+3.3 Fuel and energy-related activities Immaterial Following a materiality assessment in 2024, emissions associated with category 3.3. were determine as an immaterial (<1%) contribution to Reckitt's footprint and have been excluded on this basis.
+3.7 Employee commuting Immaterial Following a materiality assessment in 2024, emissions associated with category 3.7. were determine as an immaterial (<1%) contribution to Reckitt's footprint and have been excluded on this basis.
 3.8 Upstream leased assets N/a Reckitt does not lease upstream assets.
-3.10 Processing of sold goods N/a Reckitt supplies finished household goods, therefore no further processing of the product is required before consumer use.
+3.10 Processing of sold goods N/a Reckitt supplies finished household goods, therefore no further processing of the product is require before consumer use.
 3.14 Franchises N/a Reckitt does not operate a franchise model and is not a retailer.
 All products are sold direct to retailers.
 However, a very small exception is sale of a few limited items through vending machines - these could be considered similar to a franchise model.
 Energy associated with this has been calculated to be less than 0.005%, therefore this is excluded on the basis of materiality.
-3.15 Investments N/a As per the GHG Protocol, these are considered emissions from operation of investments (including equity, debt investments and project finance) and this is not something Reckitt currently engages in.
+3.15 Investments N/a As per the GHG Protocol, these are considered emissions from operation of investments (including equity, debt investments and project finance) and this is not something Reckitt currently engages in Tonnes CO 2 e Our methodology refers to the Greenhouse Gas Protocol, Corporate Value Chain (Scope 3) Accounting and Reporting Standard, September 2011 (Corporate Value Chain (Sc Standard GHG Protocol); and the Greenhouse Gas Protocol, Corporate Accounting and Reporting Standard, March 2004 (Corporate Standard GHG Protocol).